 Given, however, that the real implications of the policy shift soon became apparent, the key question is how the Fed was able to maintain the new policy stance and avoid ex post, political reversal, even if that required an institutional overhaul of the Fed.
 In part, contemporary observers link the success of the Volcker chairmanship to changes in the external context which readied the public and administration for dramatic policy measures, even painful ones.
-As Axilrod (2009, 92) writes, "The costs of inflation had been becoming more and more evident to the public and, by extension, to politicians as the economy stagnated, jobs were lost to foreign competitors, and the real value of savings was eroded."
+As Axilrod (2009, p.
+92) writes, "The costs of inflation had been becoming more and more evident to the public and, by extension, to politicians as the economy stagnated, jobs were lost to foreign competitors, and the real value of savings was eroded."
 The perception of these inflation costs was widespread.
 In October 1979, the month in which Volcker announced the policy shift, 55 percent of respondents to a Gallup poll described inflation (or the general price level) as the most important problem facing the US, with the next most frequently mentioned problem (the energy crisis) named by just 22 percent of Americans.
 Volcker's final decision to propose new policy targets was precipitated by signs of imminent panic in the gold markets, turmoil in currency markets and critical changes in inflationary expectations (Silber, 2012, p.
 158), all producing a near crisis environment.

 Despite its own, public commitments to controlling inflation, the Reagan administration was taken aback by the real costs of the Fed's monetary targeting approach when it came into office in 1981.
 Assistant Treasury Secretary Roberts (1984) wrote of economic conditions at that time, "The administration had no idea that the Federal Reserve was about to slam on the brakes and throw us all through the windshield."
 As the recession deepened, the Fed was attacked from all sides, with the strongest reactions from sectors exposed to interest rate hikes.
+Auto dealers sent coffins to the Fed with car keys attached (Yergin and Stanislaw, 1998, cited in Todd, 2012) while construction firms and workers addressed pieces of 2x4 lumber to Volcker and mailed them to the Fed (Silber, 2012).